 Many people don't really know how the stock market actually works.
 They overlook the fact that the "stock market," hire "professionals" like fund managers and financial advisors to manage their money.

-Those looking to invest their money should typically opt for one of these options-either do detailed research or invest in the passively managed index funds.
+Those looking to invest their money should typically opt for one of these options-either do detailed research or invest in passively managed index funds.
 That's way better than hiring an expert to decide what happens to your money.

 2. A Perfect Murder

 There is nothing scarier than debt.
 In "A Perfect Murder", Steven Taylor, starring